SubZeroDru/etcdtoolv3/README.md

   -c COMMAND, --command COMMAND
                         Specifiy which etcd method GET/PUT

-  you can use it for all etcd-client API requests.
+  You can use it for all etcd-client API requests.